Hitting, Kicking, & Biting! Addressing & Reducing Toddler Aggression

 Below you will find helpful information and tools including

-Short video segment detailing an effective "Influential stance" to toddler aggression (cut from our live webinar that is now an on-demand class).
-If interested in the full session, to learn more or sign up today!
+Two short video segments detailing helpful responses to toddler aggression and an effective "Influential stance" to toddler aggression (cut from our live webinar that is now an on-demand class).
+If interested in the full session and/or to receive training hours, join us for the entire 2-hour course on this topic with our self-paced learning on this topic.

 A video outlining a helpful 4-step system for addressing aggression